albertolarah/target.js/README.md

 # target.js
-Choose targets elements and show the text who you want when the mouse hover the point.
+> Choose targets elements and show the text who you want when the mouse hover the point.

-### - How to install?
+### Installing

 ##### Npm:
 ```sh